ericmartz/P4-WebPerf/README.md

 So I figured why not just use what Google is handing me when it comes to the newer images.
 They comressed them, losslessly, and even made the images just a bit smaller in dimensions.
 Adding those to index.html and running PageSpeed Insights brought my score to 95/100.
 Not a huge jump, but I figured why not get the score as high as possible.
 Still, for JS and CSS I want to try to get that as small as possible using Grunt tasks.
 So final score seems to be 95/100 for PageSpeed Insights.
 There is a recommendation to Leverage Browser Caching, and I thought there was a way to put in something in headers of HTML to make that work, but I didn't find any examples or info on that.
 One page I did see said it could be done, but most browsers ignored it.
 Everything else talked about adding info to your web server to help leverage browser caching.
 Since I am using GitHub as my web server for these projects, I am skipping leveraging browser caching.

+Before starting Part 2 of Project 4, a note: I added several Grunt tasks to this project, and my Git commands are taking forever to run.
+So, I learned that I probably need to configure the gitignore file to ignore everything in the node_modules folder in projects going forward.

+PROJECT 4 PART 2
+First things first, measured the amount of time it takes for the resizePizzas function to run.
+Instead of one measure, I did three and averaged them together to get a general idea.
+Average time of three runtimes were 179ms.
+Going from the class we took, I knew that the issue is that we're calling offsetWidth within a for loop in the resizePizza function, so I moved the approrpriate code outside of the function.
+Also, rather than do several querySelectorAll functions, I created a variable pizzaContainer to hold the query selection.

+So this:
+function changePizzaSizes(size) {
+  for (var i = 0; i < document.querySelectorAll(".randomPizzaContainer").length; i++) {
+    var dx = determineDx(document.querySelectorAll(".randomPizzaContainer")[i], size);
+    var newwidth = (document.querySelectorAll(".randomPizzaContainer")[i].offsetWidth + dx) + 'px';
+    document.querySelectorAll(".randomPizzaContainer")[i].style.width = newwidth;
+  }
+}

+Became this:
+function changePizzaSizes(size) {

+  var pizzaContainer = document.querySelectorAll(".randomPizzaContainer");
+  var dx = determineDx(pizzaContainer, size);
+  var newwidth = (pizzaContainer.offsetWidth + dx) + 'px';

+  for (var i = 0; i < pizzaContainer.length; i++) {
+    pizzaContainer[i].style.width = newwidth;
+  }
+}

+Now my average time to resizePizzas is 0.94ms.

+Recorded another time line just scrolling and identified FSL in updatePositions().
+Also, getting "Average time to generate last 10 frames: XX.XXXms" average of 5 time measurements is 32.6966ms

+Looking at updatePositions, I feel the following for loop is the issue: for (var i = 0; i < items.length; i++) {
+  var phase = Math.sin((document.body.scrollTop / 1250) + (i % 5));
+  items[i].style.left = items[i].basicLeft + 100 * phase + 'px';
+}

+First, going to take the (document.body.scrollTop / 1250) calculation out of the loop so it only has to be calculated once.

+Now the last 5 time measurements of "Average time to generate last 10 frames" is 1.8248ms.

+Looking at the Timeline, there is still lots of paint, so I looked at the CSS for the mover.
+Added the Will Change property.
+Didn't seem to make a huge change.

+Looking at this resource(https://discussions.udacity.com/t/lots-of-time-in-paint-but-what-is-left-to-optimize/23117), some people indicate that there are too many pizzas.
+At first, I thought that has to be cheating, but I found where the pizzas were created and reduced the number and noticed that the background still looks right (I thought I would run out of pizzas while I scrolled).
+Changing from 200 to 50 and then to 30 and then 20 significantly helped the FPS.
+Actually, 99% of frames deliver under 60FPS, but still getting a couple spikes.

+Now the last 5 time measurements of "Average time to generate last 10 frames" is 0.3430ms.

+Finally, checking CSS Triggers indicates .left property triggers layout, paint and composite.  jankfree.org links to a good article on HTML5Rocks that shows the cheapest ways to animate (http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/).
+Transform only uses composite.

+Initially wrote this line: items[i].style.transform = 'translateX(' + 100 * phase + 'px)';, but it moved all the pizzas towards the middle.
+Console logging (items[i].style.transform) it looks like the pizzas are placed and then immediately transformed?
+Adding this: console.log('Elem: ' + elem.basicLeft); to the for loop in document.addEventListener('DOMContentLoaded', function() {} seems to have confirmed it.
+So I tried commenting out updatePositions() in the function and it just made the pizzas appear in the exact middle and then they transformed when they scrolled.
+So maybe something in updatePositions() is causing the pizzas to move towards the middle.

+Running a couple more console logs: console.log('Item ' + [i] + ': ' + items[i].style.left); & console.log('Item ' + [i] + ': ' + items[i].style.transform); It appears that the .left actually properly sets the pizza image from the left of the viewport.
+Translate never sets the position properly.

+Looking at some resources to see why the translation is not working, found this resource: https://github.com/udacity/fend-office-hours/tree/master/Web%20Optimization/Effective%20Optimizations%20for%2060%20FPS.
+It states that traansform is not going to add that much performance, so I am not going to worry about it for now.

+Still a couple spikes slightly above 60FPS when I am scrolling through the whole page, but I think I have it.
+Going to submit and see how it goes.